 Some foods to avoid are candies, products made of white flour, honey, sugar, potatoes without skin, white rice, etc.

-Diet Plan for kids: Eating Only Favorite foods, also known as Food Jag
+Loss of appetite: Eating Only Favorite foods, also known as Food Jag

 Kids get bored with The Same Diet Plan

-If you serve your child the same food every day, then it is natural that he/she may be bored with it and won’t feel about eating it.
+If you serve your child the same food every day, then it is natural that they may be bored with it and won’t feel about eating it.
 This is the same with adults as well; if served the same food daily, even adults won’t eat it and could start disliking it.

 Too Many Snacks In A Day: Unhealthy Diet Plan for kids